dhis2/dhis2-docs/src/developer/web-api/tracker.md

 When requesting tracked entities without specifying a program, the response will include only tracked entities that satisfy [metadata sharing settings](#webapi_tracker_metadata_sharing) and one of the following criteria:
 - The tracked entity is enrolled in at least one program the user has data access to, and the user has access to the owner organisation unit.
-- The tracked entity is not enrolled in any program the user has data access to, and the user has access to the tracked entity registering organisation unit.
+- The tracked entity is not enrolled in any program the user has data access to, but the user has access to the tracked entity registering organisation unit.

 #### Tracker Ownership Override: Break the Glass { #webapi_tracker_ownership_override }